-I, the undersigned authority, do hereby certify that this Notice of Meeting as posted in accordance with the regulations of the Texas Open Meetings Act on the bulletin board located at the entrance to the City of Bastrop City Hall, a place convenient and readily accessible to the general public, as well as to the BEDC's website, www.bastropedc.org/about/board-materials and said Notice was posted on the following date and time: January 24, 2025, at 2:00 p.m. and remained posted for at least two hours after said meeting was convened.
+/sl, the undersigned authority, do hereby certify that this Notice of Meeting as posted in accordance with the regulations of the Texas Open Meetings Act on the bulletin board located at the entrance to the City of Bastrop City Hall, a place of convenient and readily accessible to the general public, as well as to the City's website, www.cityofbastrop.org and said Notice was posted on the following date and time: Friday, January 24, 2025 at 1:00 p.m. and remained posted for at least two hours after said meeting was convened.